TickleThePanda/carpe-dm/src/view/write-ups/the-vanquished-chapter-3-write-up.md

 quickest way to get there.
-He also gives them a bit of information about the city and the nearby elven village - that there was a marriage arranged between an elf and the previous royal family hundreds of years ago, though most of this information had been lost by the Mad Lord Morcant.
+He also gives them a bit of information about the city and the nearby elven village - that there was a marriage arranged between an elf and the previous royal family hundreds of years ago, though most of this information had been lost by the Mad King Morcant.
 He recommends they travel there to find out more information about this symbol, especially given the longevity of the elves, and that, if they're going via the mountains, to get some warmer clothes.